YouHaveTrouble/Stand-in/readme.md

 ## Features

+Only visible armor stands and entities spawned by this plugin can be edited or replaced to prevent conflicts with other plugins.
+You can force the edit by granting `standin.edit-anything` and `standin.convert-anything`.
+This will allow for editing ANY supported entity, including ones spawned by plugins, which may lead to unexpected behavior.

 ### Entity replacement

 Replace armor stands to other entities such as mannequins and (in the future) display entities.